 The 2013 On Q Napa Valley Cabernet Sauvignon is a rich expression of this variety (noticeably bigger than the 2012 vintage) – with bright aromatics, lively fruit aromas – elegant cedar box tinged with herbal notes.
 Red cherry, sweet fruit and a number of spices show including cinnamon and vanilla.
 The palate is about darker fruit with tannins bringing plenty of structure.
 Still young of course at the time of our tasting; this wine should have plenty of life ahead of it.

 Apassionata is a term Steve was introduced to many years ago when he accompanied a pianist during a performance.
 This term means passionate in Italian and commonly refers to Ludwig van Beethoven’s Piano Sonata No. 23 in F minor.
 The 2012 On Q Appassionata is dark ruby color in the glass with sweet cherry liqueur notes to the bouquet, ripe plum and blackberry aromas.
 The palate is a rich expression of fruit showing mostly darker fruit with a meaty component.
 It finishes juicy and mouth watering with earthy tannins.

-Total annual production is as boutique as you can find in the Napa Valley – usually around 300 cases annually.
-They are selectively distributed at restaurants in California (by the glass at Morimoto in Napa) and Hawaii.
+Total annual production was as boutique as you can find in Napa Valley; when we met Steve it was around 300 cases annually but has since grown especially with the change in ownership.
+The wines are selectively distributed at restaurants in California (by the glass at Morimoto in Napa) and Hawaii.
 For more information and to join their mailing list or one of several wine clubs, visit: www.onqwines.com